#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 And so I had a look at the cheese and I felt dizzy.

 Lasagna salad, cashew nuts and strawberries.
-Oh, what do you go for, Dave?
+Oh, what did you go for, Dave?
 I went for a chicken Caesar salad wrap and a scotch egg on discount.

 Oh, lovely.